mpusz/wg21-papers/src/3045R8_quantities_and_units_library.md

 early feedback and possibly get acceptance for the major design decisions of the library.
 More details will arrive in the next revisions of this paper._

+## Navigating this proposal

+This proposal is designed to serve multiple audiences, from beginners learning type-safe programming to framework developers extending the library's core.
+The [Teachability] chapter includes audience tables (following [@P1700R0]) that map library features to four distinct user
+populations: Application Developers (millions), Unit Authors (tens of thousands), Domain Modelers (thousands), and Deep Integrators (hundreds).

+Most readers—whether evaluating the proposal for standardization or planning to use the library—need only understand the core usage patterns described in [API overview] and [Usage examples].
+The vast majority of users will interact solely with predefined units from standard systems (SI, CGS, etc.) using intuitive multiply syntax and automatic unit conversions.
+More advanced topics like custom quantity hierarchies, affine space abstractions, and framework extension points are clearly marked and can be deferred or skipped entirely by casual users.

 # Scope of this proposal